Below please find detailed information regarding speakers at the upcoming 2018 Expo.

 What a wealth of knowledge these speakers will be sharing.
 Make sure you attend!!

-Dr. John P. Chastain, Ph.D. — Professor and Extension Agricultural Engineer, Clemson University
+Dr. John P. Chastain, Ph.D. — Clemson University, Extension Agricultural Engineer

 John P. Chastain has been a faculty member at Clemson University since August 1995.
 Where his extension and research responsibilities include: animal waste collection and storage systems, land application of animal wastes and municipal sludge, alternative uses of waste, bioenergy from waste, odor control from animal production units, planning of animal production systems to protect surface and ground water quality, improving energy efficiency, use of alternative energy, and general livestock facility design.